The Short Answer

 30-Day Free Trial

-Best VPN for Small Businesses: Free & Paid Recommendation
+Best VPNs for Small Business: Free & Paid Recommendation

 #1 Best Overall